DinaButko/image-recognition-app/README.md

 Google notebook with the model: https://colab.research.google.com/drive/1-2-cCbDPyjff2g2O22b6317TFnwvApK4?usp=sharing

 ## 📕 How to run the application:
 1. Run the virtual environment.
-Fo Mac user's iw will be:  source venv/bin/activate
+For Mac user's iw will be:  source venv/bin/activate
 2. In the virtual requirement user mught instal dependencies uding command: pip3 install -r windows_requerements.txt
 3. To tun the server using FAST-API user should add command on Mac: uvicorn main:app
 4. After that user can open server and the application